 When beginning any off ice training, you need to first consider if you are going to exercise in a gym, outside, or in your basement for example.
 You then need to consider whether or not you have any access to equipment like weights or bands and have it be more like a weight training program.
 You then have to evaluate all the equipment and see what fits with the program. it could also be strictly a bodyweight program if there is no access to equipment.
 This is also regardless of being female or male, a hockey player is a hockey player!

 Regardless of what style of hockey training you decide on and where you decide to perform it, that does not change the structure.
 Below we will discuss all the aspects that need to be a part of every hockey training program.

-The warm up’s main purpose is to prepare the body for work and to reduce the chance of getting injured while performing the exercises that are part of the workout.
+The warm up’s main purpose is to prepare your body for work and to reduce the chance of getting injured while performing the exercises that are part of your workout.

-Foam rolling although not necessarily scientifically proven to improve muscle quality and flexibility, antidotal evidence from numerous strength and conditioning coaches, athletes, and facilities have all expressed major benefits from foam rolling as part of their hockey training.
+Although not necessarily scientifically proven to improve muscle quality and flexibility, there is plenty of anecdotal evidence.
+Numerous strength and conditioning coaches, athletes, and facilities have all expressed major benefits from foam rolling as part of their hockey training.